galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 similarity, we have to define on one hand a m/z windows and on the other hand a retention time window.
 A binning is then performed in the mass domain.
 The size of the bins is called width of overlapping m/z slices.
 You have to set it according to your mass spectrometer resolution.

 Then, a kernel density estimator algorithm is used to detect region of retention time with high density of ions.
-This algorithm uses a gaussian model to group together peaks with similar retention time.
+This algorithm uses a Gaussian model to group together peaks with similar retention time.

-The inclusion of ions in a group is defined by the standard deviation of the gaussian model, called bandwidth.
+The inclusion of ions in a group is defined by the standard deviation of the Gaussian model, called bandwidth.
 This parameter has a large weight on the resulting matrix.
 It must be chosen according to the quality of the chromatography.
 To be valid, the number of ions in a group must be greater than a given number of samples.
 Either a percentage of the total number of samples or an absolute value of samples can be given.
 This is defined by the user.